Language Requirements for Citizenship in Canada, the US and Elsewhere

 The program should not affect almost half of applicants, who apply through the Federal Skilled Workers Program, a class of workers who specialize in specific qualifying occupations.
 Skilled workers are already required to take an objective language test before they apply for permanent residence.

 For those applicants who are not skilled workers, the new policy will come at a cost.
-The Canadian government will only accept select standardized language tests, and that can cost almost $300 to take.
+The Canadian government will only accept select standardized language tests, and those can cost almost $300 to take.

 American Citizenship Language Requirements